adlnet/xAPI-Spec/xAPI.md

 Return a special, Person Object for a specified Agent.
 The Person Object is very similar to an Agent Object, but instead of each attribute having a single value, each attribute has an array value, and it is legal to include multiple identifying properties.
-Note that the parameter is still a normal Agent Object with a single identifier and no arrays.
-Note that this is different from the FOAF concept of person, person is being used here to indicate a person-centric view of the LRS Agent data, but Agents just refer to one persona (a person in one context).
+This is different from the FOAF concept of person, person is being used here to indicate a person-centric view of the LRS Agent data, but Agents just refer to one persona (a person in one context).

+The 'agent' parameter is a normal Agent Object with a single identifier and no arrays.
+It is not a Person Object, nor is it a Group.

 **Content:** None.